Rod Barnes

 Rodrick Kenneth Barnes (born January 8, 1966) is an American college basketball coach.
-He is the head men's basketball coach a California State University, Bakersfield, a position he has held since 2011.
+He was most recently the head men's basketball coach at California State University, Bakersfield, a position he held from 2011 to 2025.
 Barnes held the same position at the University of Mississippi (Ole Miss) from 1998 to 2006 and Georgia State University from 2007 to 2011.

 Playing and early coaching career

 Barnes played college basketball at the University of Mississippi of the NCAA Division I's Southeastern Conference from 1985 to 1988.
 He earned All-SEC and All-America honorable mention honors in 1988.
 Barnes earned his business administration degree in 1989 and left Ole Miss to become an assistant coach at Livingston University in 1990.
 In 1993, Barnes returned to Ole Miss to serve as an assistant coach to Rob Evans.
 Barnes helped coach Ole Miss to consecutive 20-win seasons and NCAA Men's Division I Basketball Championship berths in 1997 and 1998.